danieldaleva/weather-app/README.md

 ## Project Structure

 The project folder structure respect the **Feature based** development.
 Each **Feature** folder contain the same structure being some folders optional.
-All of them refers to the **App Feature** as base for styles, contexts, services, constants, components etc... but can contain one or more of these asneeded.
+All of them refers to the **App Feature** as base for styles, contexts, services, constants, components etc... but can contain one or more of these as needed.

 ```sh
 .